konrad-g/vanilla-toast/README.md

 It might be necessary for you to use [Pointer Events Polyfill](https://github.com/jquery/PEP)

+## To Install With Bower
+To use this element with Bower dependency manager, run:
+`bower install vanilla-toast --save`

 ## How To Develop
 In order to develop this element, you need to have Node.js installed.